Introduction

 Embedding Routecraft in your app

-This gives you full programmatic control: load specific capability files, run a single capability for a batch job, or integrate Routecraft into a larger Express or Fastify server.
+You get full programmatic control: load specific capability files, run a single capability for a batch job, or integrate Routecraft into a larger Express, Next.js, or Fastify server.
+See the Programmatic Invocation guide for the full pattern.

 CLI reference